1990–91 Atlanta Hawks season: Off-season

+Regular season

-The Hawks won their first three games of the regular season.
-However, after a 4–1 start to the season, the team struggled and posted a nine-game losing streak in November, but soon recovered winning 20 of their next 25 games including a 7-game winning streak, and held a 26–21 record at the All-Star break.
-The Hawks finished in fourth place in the Central Division with a 43–39 record, and earned the sixth seed in the Eastern Conference.
+Under Weiss, and with the addition of Robinson and Moncrief, the Hawks won four of their first five games of the regular season, but then struggled posting a nine-game losing streak afterwards, posting a 4–10 record in November.
+However, the team soon recovered and played above .500 in winning percentage for the remainder of the season, winning 20 of their next 25 games, including a seven-game winning streak between December and January, and holding a 26–21 record at the All-Star break.
+The Hawks continued to play around .500 for the remainder of the season, and finished in fourth place in the Central Division with a 43–39 record, earning the sixth seed in the Eastern Conference, and returning to the NBA playoffs after a one-year absence.

 Dominique Wilkins averaged 25.9 points, 9.0 rebounds and 1.5 steals per game, and was named to the All-NBA Second Team.
 In addition, Doc Rivers averaged 15.2 points, 4.3 assists and 1.9 steals per game, while Spud Webb provided the team with 13.4 points, 5.6 assists and 1.6 steals per game, and Kevin Willis provided with 13.1 points and 8.8 rebounds per game.
-Off the bench, John Battle contributed 13.6 points per game, while Moses Malone played a sixth man role, averaging 10.6 points and 8.1 rebounds per game, Duane Ferrell averaged 6.1 points per game, Robinson provided with 5.6 points and 2.8 assists per game, and Moncrief contributed 4.7 points per game.
+Off the bench, John Battle contributed 13.6 points per game, while Moses Malone played a sixth man role, averaging 10.6 points and 8.1 rebounds per game, Duane Ferrell averaged 6.1 points per game, Robinson provided with 5.6 points and 2.8 assists per game, Moncrief contributed 4.7 points per game, and starting center Jon Koncak averaged 4.1 points and 4.9 rebounds per game.

 During the NBA All-Star weekend at the Charlotte Coliseum in Charlotte, North Carolina, Wilkins was selected for the 1991 NBA All-Star Game, as a member of the Eastern Conference All-Star team; he was also selected to participate in the NBA Slam Dunk Contest, but withdrew and was replaced with Blue Edwards of the Utah Jazz.
-Wilkins also finished in eighth place in Most Valuable Player voting, while Malone finished in sixth place in Sixth Man of the Year voting.
+Wilkins finished in eighth place in Most Valuable Player voting, while Malone finished tied in sixth place in Sixth Man of the Year voting, and Webb finished tied in eighth place in Most Improved Player voting.

+The Hawks finished 19th in the NBA in home-game attendance, with an attendance of 529,161 at the Omni Coliseum during the regular season.